 What is included in the tour

-- All Transport in a Tempo Traveller from Day 2 to Day 9
+- All Transport in Tempo Traveller from Day 2 to Day 9

-- All meals from Day 2 to Day 9
+- 2 meals on each day (breakfast and dinner) from Day 2 to Day 8 and Breakfast on Day 9

 - All entry fees to monasteries in Spiti (if any)